aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 You can note down the top SQL queries but please keep in mind not all TOP SQL queries are slow queries it only means that these queries are consuming the load at given point of time.

-As you noticed we can see performance insights are very good to understand average activity sessions however if you would like to get individual query stats/execution time then we should seek slow query logs.
+Performance insights are very good to understand average activity sessions however if you would like to get individual query stats/execution time then you should seek the help of slow query logs.

 ## 7. Download slow query logs

-Lets’ view the slow query logs using the console .
-Since we ran the above script using the cluster endpoint(which points to the writer node by default), we should check the writer node logs.
+This sections covers how to view the slow query logs using the console .
+Since the above script was ran against the cluster endpoint(which points to the writer node by default), you should check the writer node logs.
 You can open the Amazon [RDS service console](https://console.aws.amazon.com/rds/home#database:id=auroralab-mysql-cluster;is-cluster=true;tab=monitoring) and click the cluster and select the writer node.
-Once selected, under *Logs & Events* scroll down to the *Logs* section.
+Once selected, under *Logs & Events* please scroll down to the *Logs* section.
 You should see like below.

 <span class="image">![SQL troubleshooting](console_slow_view.png?raw=true)</span>